RebornTrack970/MindustryAU/Vol2/Chapter1-newtech.md

 "We then use that silicon in our Tank Fabricators to produce advanced and basic Units." he continiued.

-"Because of the harsh atmosphere, we cant make flying Units, but our T1 spider and tank units are as advanced as Serpulo T3 units!"
+"Because of the harsh atmosphere, we cant make flying Units, but our T1 insectoid and tank units are as advanced as Serpulo T3 units!"

 *"What!?
 T1 Units as Strong as T3!?"* shouted the Admiral in his head.
 Seemingly unable to process the difference in tech.